 Not far from the older men, police officer Snipes tipped his custodian hat towards Adrian and William, a pawn in their gold-lined pockets.
 The copper lazily whistled a low tune, reached for his pocket-watch to check the time, and slipped outside.
 Adrian’s eyes skimmed over the pub, touching the tip of his cap to make sure the rest of the Sloggers were preparing themselves at their tables.

 Adrian watched as the barmaid slinked over to the corner table.
-She leaned over and whispered into Edgar’s ear.
+She leaned over and whispered into Edward’s ear.
 He passed her his empty glass and turned away.
 She winked at Adrian.

 “What do you think about the bab?”
 Adrian nudged William with his elbow, flicking a match to light a cigarette.

 “You’d be half-soaked.
 Even in a pub like this, she looks too innocent to be a whore,” William replied, picking at the cracks of his teeth with his sharpened blade.

 Adrian smirked, grinding his cigarette into the ashtray.
 “I have to have a piss.”

 The bathroom was a bodge.
 The faucet dripped against the ceramic and pipes moaned.
 Staring at the cracks in the dingy blue wallpaper, the creak of the door broke his stream.
 Buttoning his pants, he reached for the gun hidden in his pocket.
 Noticing it was the barmaid leaning up against the door, he flashed a smile, making a mental note to tell William how wrong he was.
 Her feet swift against the tile as she reached for his belt buckle.
 “You’re the handsome brother.”